Historical Figures: Mustafa Kemal Atatürk (Biography & Leadership Traits)

 Why is Atatürk so important?

-Mustafa Kemal became the first president of Turkey.
-He founded a party regime which was free from conflict until the year 1945.
+He founded a party regime which was free from any conflict until the year 1945.

-He noted that he was confident the US felt the same way.
+He noted that he was confident the USA felt the same way.

-There is some probability Ataturk drew inspiration from George Washington.
-From Ataturk’s days as a teen studying the wars of America’s Founding Father at military school to his adult days when he became the Turkish equivalent.
+There is some probability Ataturk drew inspiration from George Washington; from his days as a teen at military school studying the American Revolutionary War, to when he became the Turkish equivalent as an adult.

 Both America and Turkey shared a mutual antagonist during their wars of independence, namely the British Empire.